pivotal/docs-platform-automation/docs/reference/task.md

 Downloads configuration for the BOSH director from Ops Manager.

+{% code_snippet 'tasks', 'staged-director-config', 'Task' %}
-{% code_snippet 'tasks', 'staged-director-config' %}
+{% code_snippet 'tasks', 'staged-director-config-script', 'Implementation' %}

 The configuration is exported to the `generated-config` output.
 It does not extract credentials from Ops Manager